This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 - Thirteen additional schools had only one percent proficiency

-- $16,000 per child per year producing, in a meaningful number of its schools, not a single student who can do math at grade level
+- $16,000 per child per year is producing, in a meaningful number of schools, not a single student who can do math at grade level

 The question is not whether Baltimore’s leaders care.
 Many do, deeply.
 The question is whether caring is a substitute for results.
 In any other field — medicine, engineering, aviation — sixty years of failure forces a change of approach.
 In Baltimore, it results in re-election.